magnusgp/FakeNewsDetection/reports/README.md

 > Answer:
 >

-We used the compute engine to run our training scripts.
-We used cpu-instances using our custom container image and pytorch pre-installed.
-Unfortunately we missed access to the project where we would run our training script after the 50 dollars was used.
+We used the compute engine to try to run our training scripts.
+We used cpu-instances using our custom container image and pytorch pre-installed of the type ‘n1-standard-1’ and the CPU platform ‘Intel Haswell’.
+Unfortunately we lost our access to the project where we would run our training script after the 50 dollars was used.
 We did not train the models on the compute engine, but we know that it's possible if the, but we could still work with cloud on the account that had $350 worth of credits.
 Instead we found a solution in letting the models run locally and then build a docker image from the local machine.
+We also tried to directly pull the repository from git inside a VM instance and run it from there, but it did not yield any results.

 ### Question 19